vknabel/vknabel.github.io/content/posts/Swifducks-simple-redux-store-with-multiple-reducers/index.md

 ---
-title: "Swifducks: simple Redux store with multiple reducers"
+title: 'Swifducks: simple Redux store with multiple reducers'
 kind: thought
 date: 2019-10-15
-tags: [swift, playground, functional]
+tags: [swift, experiment, functional]
 ---

 A simple example implementation of the Redux pattern with multiple reducers and listeners.